Field Trips for Reggio Emilia, Italy

-Ferrari Museum in Maranello, linked to the famous Ferrari factory founded in 1947, hosts an exhibition of Gt, F1and sport-race Ferrari cars, sport trophies, pictures, videos and other souvenirs of the history of Ferrari.
+The Ferrari Museum in Maranello, linked to the famous Ferrari factory built in 1947, hosts an exhibition of Gt, F1and sport-race Ferrari cars, sport trophies, pictures, videos, and other souvenirs of the history of Ferrari.
 In the same region you can also enjoy the glamour of Lamborghini and Maserati – a true car-lover’s visit!

 It is the seventh most populous city in Italy and the largest city in Emilia Romagna.
 The first settlements date back to at least 1000 BC.
-The city has been an urban center, first under the Etruscans and the Celts, then under the Romans and after as a free municipality.
-Home of the oldest University in the World, founded in 1088, Bologna hosts thousands of students who enrich the social and cultural life of the city.
+The city is an urban center, first under the Etruscans and the Celts, then under the Romans and after as a free municipality.
+Home of the oldest university in the world, founded in 1088, Bologna hosts thousands of students who enrich the social and cultural life of the city.
 Famous for its towers and lengthy porticoes, Bologna has a well-preserved, beautiful historical center (one of the largest in Italy).

 Share the pride of Reggio Emilia—where the Italian tri-color flag was created in 1797—by touring this magnificent museum in the historic city center.

-Ducati Motor Holding is an Italian company, located in Borgo Panigale (few minutes from Bologna) that designs and manufactures the famous motorcycles of the same name.
-Founded in 1926 by Antonio Cavalieri Ducati, Ducati has a flourishing motorbike market all over the world - USA and Italy represent 50% of the worldwide sales turnover- not to mention the astonishing shows Ducati it gives at MotoGP and superbike races.
+Ducati Motor Holding is an Italian company, located in Borgo Panigale (a few minutes from Bologna) that designs and manufactures the famous motorcycles of the same name.
+Founded in 1926 by Antonio Cavalieri Ducati, Ducati has a flourishing motorbike market all over the world -- the U.S. and Italy represent 50% of the worldwide sales turnover- not to mention the astonishing shows Ducati it gives at MotoGP and superbike races.